sanja7s/AI_Impact_Card/README.md

 ### Music Recommender System

-- **[Impact Assessment Card - Music Recommender System](impact-assessment-card-music-recommender.pdf)**: A concise assessment of the impacts, benefits, and risks of using music recommender systems.
+- **[Impact Assessment Card - Music Recommender System](card-music-recommender.pdf)**: A concise assessment of the impacts, benefits, and risks of using music recommender systems.

+### Housing Benefit Allocation Assistant

+- **[Impact Assessment Card - Housing Benefit Allocation Assistant](card-benefit-assistant.pdf)**: A concise assessment of the impacts, benefits, and risks associated with using an AI assistant for allocating housing benefits.

 ---